Space jurisdiction: Space marriage

 On August 10, 2003, Russian cosmonaut Yuri Malenchenko became the first human to marry in space.
-A provision in Texas marriage laws, that says one party does not have to be present so long as the couple presents an affidavit explaining why one of the two participants in the ceremony can't attend, allowed Malenchenko to marry his bride, Ekaterina Dmitriev, from the International Space Station.
+A provision in the marriage laws of Texas, USA, that says one party does not have to be present so long as the couple presents an affidavit explaining why one of the two participants in the ceremony cannot attend.
+This allowed Malenchenko to marry Ekaterina Dmitriev from the International Space Station.

 Other matters of space jurisdiction

 Resource extraction

 With the failure of the Moon Treaty of 1979 (which would have established a principle of the common heritage of mankind for celestial bodies and required establishing an international regime to supervise use), there is no clear rule regarding the development or use of resources located in space, whether by states or private parties.
 The United States has asserted a right for U.S. citizens to own space resources they obtain, per the U.S. Commercial Space Launch Competitiveness Act (H.R.
 2262) § 51303: